Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

 \section{Introduction}

-A Thurston map is a (non-homeomorphic) branched covering map on a topological $2$-sphere $S^{2}$ such that each of its critical points has a finite orbit (postcritically-finite).
+A Thurston map is a (non-homeomorphic) branched covering map on a topological $2$-sphere $S^{2}$ that is postcritically-finite, meaning that each of its critical points has a finite orbit under iteration.
 The most important examples are given by postcritically-finite rational maps on the Riemann sphere $\ccx$.
-While Thurston maps are purely topological objects, a deep theorem due to W.~P.~Thurston characterizes Thurston maps that are, in a suitable sense, described in the language of topology and combinatorics, equivalent to postcritically-finite rational maps (see \cite{douady1993proof}).
-This suggests that for the relevant rational maps, an explicit analytic expression is not so important, but rather a geometric-combinatorial description.
-This viewpoint is natural and fruitful for considering more general dynamics that are not necessarily conformal.
+While Thurston maps are purely topological objects, a deep theorem due to W.P.~Thurston characterizes Thurston maps that are, in a suitable sense, described in the language of topology and combinatorics, equivalent to postcritically-finite rational maps (see \cite{douady1993proof}).
+This suggests that for the relevant rational maps, an explicit analytic expression is not so important but rather a geometric-combinatorial description.
+This viewpoint is both natural and fruitful for considering more general dynamical systems that are not necessarily conformal.

-In the early 1980s, D.~P.~Sullivan introduced a “dictionary" that is now known as \emph{Sullivan's dictionary}, which connects two branches of conformal dynamics, iterations of rational maps and actions of Kleinian groups.
+In the early 1980s, D.P.~Sullivan introduced a “dictionary" that is now known as \emph{Sullivan's dictionary}, which connects two branches of conformal dynamics: iterations of rational maps, and actions of Kleinian groups.
 Under Sullivan’s dictionary, the counterpart to Thurston’s theorem in geometric group theory is Cannon’s Conjecture \cite{cannon1994combinatorial}.
-An equivalent formulation of Cannon's Conjecture, viewed from a quasisymmetric uniformization perspective (\cite[Conjecture~5.2]{bonk2006quasiconformal}), predicts that if the boundary at infinity $\partial_{\infty} G$ of a Gromov hyperbolic group $G$ is homeomorphic to $S^2$, then $\partial_{\infty} G$ equipped with a visual metric is quasisymmetrically equivalent to $\ccx$.
+An equivalent formulation of Cannon's conjecture, viewed from a quasisymmetric uniformization perspective (\cite[Conjecture~5.2]{bonk2006quasiconformal}), predicts that if the boundary at infinity $\partial_{\infty} G$ of a Gromov hyperbolic group $G$ is homeomorphic to $S^2$, then $\partial_{\infty} G$ equipped with a visual metric is quasisymmetrically equivalent to the Riemann sphere $\ccx$ equipped with the chordal metric.